 Youth and Senior teams play using the FIFA Laws of the Game (LoTG).

-The MWFA have also defined many local rules that govern how the game is administered and managed and played.
+The MWFA have also defined many rules that govern how the game is administered and played in our association.
 These are known as the MWFA Playing Rules.

 The main “Local Laws” affecting play that you may need to be aware of are:

-There are descriptions of the three “local Laws” listed above in the next section.
+There are descriptions of the three above “local Laws” in the next section.

 Click HERE to read the FIFA Laws of the Game.
 In a following section on this page you will also see a summary of major changes made to the LoTG in recent years that you should be aware of.